Loksta8/Loksta8/README.md

 ## Hi there 👋 and welcome to my profile!

-- I'm Logan, a software developer and a gamer.
+- I'm Logan, a software developer and a gamer. :video_game:  :desktop_computer:
-- I enjoy writing programs for fun and learning as much as I can in the world of Software!
+- I enjoy writing :writing_hand: programs for fun and learning as much as I can in the world of Software!
 I just started an open-source ant simulation project.
 If you haven't tried it out yet, go check it out!

 **OS:**
 - ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)